newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/pred-registration.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

 * A registered development
-* An official `Public Offering Statement|public-offering-statement` that you must share with all potential buyers
+* An official `public offering statement|public-offering-statement` that you must share with all potential buyers
 :::

 :::callout{ showHeader="true" headerText="What happens if I don't register?" showIcon="false" calloutType="conditional" }